ari-adaikalam/DraftShelf/README.md

 `https://ariharasudhan.com/resumit/`

 Sign-up is required (there's no local-only mode — your data lives in your own account, synced across devices from the start).
+Give the `Resume Prompt.txt` to any AI along with your resume and import the json to it gives to ResumIT to get instant access to your existing resumes in ResumIT

 ## License